stereohorse/YANOM-Note-O-Matic/README.md

 - Convert HTML to Markdown
 - Convert Markdown to HTML
 - Convert Markdown to a different format of Markdown
+- Report details of and issues identified during conversion
+  - Detials such as
+    - number of notes converted
+    - attachment files and images processed,
+    - links between note recreated
+  - Issues identified such as
+    - Links between note station notes that could not be recreated
+    - Links in notes that are for files that can not be located
+    - Orphan Files that exist but are not linked to a note
 - User selectable filename and directory name cleaning options (file name cleaning only for nsx files)
 - List of available Markdown formats that can be used as inputs or outputs
   - CommonMark  (Used by Joplin)